How to clean a washing machine: tips and tricks for fresh smelling clothes

 Why do washing machines need cleaning?

 Imagine your washing machine has been running for months, cleaning large loads of laundry once or twice a week.
 If you've been using powdered detergent especially, chances are that not all of it will have fully dissolved and, over time, particles will have gathered in different parts of the washing machine but mostly in and around the rubber door seal.
 In fact, if you rub your finger along the inside of the anti-drip overflow gap in the door seal of your machine right this minute, chances are it’ll come out slimy.
-And if that area’s grimy, what do the other invisible parts of the machine look like?
+If that area’s grimy, what do the other invisible parts of the machine look like?
 Worse still, if that slime is left unhindered, mould will start to develop, and with mould comes stench.

-According to AEG, the reason mould and musty smells occur is because ‘the repeated and prolonged use of low temperature programmes can cause detergent deposits, fluff residues and bacterial growth inside the drum and the tub’.
+According to AEG, the reason mould and musty smells occur is because "the repeated and prolonged use of low temperature programmes can cause detergent deposits, fluff residues and bacterial growth inside the drum and the tub".

 However, it’s not just the washing machine’s door seal and innards that can suffer from neglect.
 If ignored for long periods of time, small fragments of clothing, loose threads and items left in pockets like coins can eventually clog up the filter system too, causing blockages to the water flow and possibly even causing a flood.

-And then there’s that other big machine killer – limescale.
+Then there’s that other big machine killer – limescale.
 If you live in a hard water area, your washing machine will be swallowing and churning gallons of the stuff week in week out and, if left unattended, all that water will eventually cause a buildup of limescale which can cause damage to the heating element, connections and piping.
 Just look inside your kettle for proof.

 So how do you prevent all these foibles from befalling your washing machine?
 Easy, just read on to find out about the best methods for removing built-up gunk and obstreperous limescale.